 After each batch, tag replies as urgent pain, mild interest, objection, referral, or no fit.
 The pattern tells you what to do next.
 Urgent pain means book calls.
 Mild interest means clarify the offer.
 Objections mean rewrite positioning.
 No fit means your scorecard is too broad.

-Even when targeting early adopters, you must pace your outreach.
+Even when targeting early adopters, pace the outreach.
 Sending high volumes of connection requests at mechanical speeds triggers automated blocks.

 Omentir manages pacing limits automatically, spacing out messages to keep campaigns safe.
 For safety rules, see our guide on pacing LinkedIn outreach campaigns.